Game Preview: Condors v Canucks, 7 p.m.

 NO REST FOR BROBY

-Philip Broberg has six assists in his last two outings.
-Overall, he is second on the team at +11 and has 13 points (1g-12a) in his last 18 games.
-His 14 assists overall are third on the team.
+Philip Broberg has seven assists in his last two outings.
+Overall, he is tied for the team lead at +12 and has 14 points (1g-13a) in his last 19 games.
+His 15 assists overall are third on the team.

 SOUP'S ON